vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0012/README.md

 ### Are there workarounds for these vulnerabilities?

 Not as part of this advisory.
-There may be other mitigations and compensating controls available in your organization, depending on your security posture, defense-in-depth strategies, and conﬁgurations of perimeter firewalls and appliance firewalls.
+There may be other mitigations and compensating controls available in your organization, depending on your security posture, defense-in-depth strategies, and configurations of perimeter firewalls and appliance firewalls.
 All organizations must decide for themselves whether to rely on those protections.

 Many appliances, such as the vCenter Server Appliance (VCSA), have firewalling capabilities accessible through the Virtual Appliance Management Interface (VAMI).
 This firewall can be used to help restrict access and potentially help mitigate vulnerabilities.